Carle Consulting, LLC

 • Questions and Answers

-In addition to the presentation, and at the request of the institution, assistance may include a campus tour to identify/review land availability, programs, and university resources applicable to UBRC development.
+In addition to the presentation, and at the request of the institution, assistance may include a campus tour to identify/review land availability, programs, and university resources applicable to URC development.
 May additionally include a post visit/presentation follow up report and recommendations.

 Site Selection and Partnership Formation: